mkbabb/parse-that/README.md

 ## Left recursion & more

-This library fully supports left recursion (direct or indirect) and highly ambiguous grammars:
+Direct and indirect left recursion are fully supported, as are highly ambiguous
+grammars:

 ```bbnf
 expr = expr , "+" , expr